lockwo/RL-Implementations/README.md

 # RL-Implementation

 This repository contains from scratch implementations of prominent reinforcement learning techniques using using tensorflow 2, Open AI Gym and potentially other environmemts.
 I provide the PDFs of all papers in the associated folder.
 I usually just test the algorithms on simple environments (i.e. not atari) due to my limited access to computational power, however, I sometimes uplaod CNN versions and I may upload atari versions in the future.
-Note that all implementations that can be both discrete and continuous (e.g. A2C) are discrete unless otherwise mentioned)
+Note that all implementations that can be both discrete and continuous (e.g. A2C) are discrete unless otherwise mentioned).

-This repository is meant to be an educational resource.
-I find that just reading papers can be hard to fully understand and implementing algorithms in code greatly helps my understanding.
-This repo is meant to feature the simplest possible implementations of prominent RL algorithms that are easy to understand.
+My goal is to make the simplest and most concise possible implementations.
+I am aware that many of my algorithms utilize inefficient TF code (such as fit instead of gradient tape) and I am working to update them.

 # Repo organization